Paco Peña (footballer)

-Francisco "Paco" Peña Romero (born 25 July 1978) is a Spanish former footballer who played as a left-back.
+Francisco "Paco" Peña Romero (born 25 July 1978) is a Spanish former professional footballer who played as a left-back.

-He spent most of his professional career with Hércules, playing 316 competitive matches while representing the club in all three major levels of Spanish football.
+He spent most of his extensive career with Hércules, playing 316 competitive matches while representing the club in all three major levels of Spanish football.
 He totalled 128 appearances in La Liga over four seasons, where he also played for Albacete and Murcia.

 Club career

 Born in Jerez de los Caballeros, Extremadura, Peña started his career with local Jerez CF, for whom he appeared in the Segunda División B. During the 1999 January transfer window, he signed with Levante UD in the same league, contributing 15 appearances to an eventual promotion.

-After a further three seasons with the club, Peña joined Albacete Balompié also in division two.
-He played 24 matches in 2002–03, and the latter side returned to La Liga after an absence of seven years.
+After a further three seasons with the club, Peña joined Albacete Balompié also in the Segunda División.
+He played 24 matches in 2002–03, and the latter side returned to La Liga through a third-place finish.

 Peña made his debut in the Spanish top flight on 30 August 2003, playing the full 90 minutes in a 0–2 home loss against CA Osasuna.
-He was sent off in the next fixture at the Estadio Carlos Belmonte (1–2 defeat to FC Barcelona) and, at the end of the following campaign, again with him as an undisputed starter, his team was relegated.
+He was sent off in the next fixture at the Estadio Carlos Belmonte (2–1 defeat to FC Barcelona) and, at the end of the following campaign, again with him as an undisputed starter, his team was relegated.

 In summer 2006, Peña moved to Real Murcia CF from the second tier.
-During his three-year tenure he only missed a total of 14 games, and also competed in the top division in 2007–08.
+During his three-year tenure, he only missed a total of 14 games and also competed in the top division in 2007–08.

 Aged 31, Peña signed with Hércules CF in 2009 off-season.
-He went on to remain connected with the Alicante-based club for more than one decade, representing it in all three major levels of Spanish football and acting as captain.
+He went on to remain connected with the Alicante-based club for nearly a decade, representing it in all three major levels of Spanish football and acting as captain.
 He scored his first competitive goal for them – and second as a professional – on 24 March 2013, in a 2–0 away win over CD Guadalajara.

+Peña joined amateurs CF Intercity in 2018.
+He achieved two other promotions in a three-year spell and, at the end of his final season, was named their technical secretary.